mantidproject/mantid/docs/source/interfaces/Indirect Fitting.rst

 The fitted parameters for all runs are in _msd_Table and the <u2> in _msd.
-To run the Sequential fit a workspace named <inst><first-run>_to_<last-run>_eq is created of :math:`intensity` v. :math:`Q` for all runs.
+To run the Sequential fit a workspace named <inst><first-run>_to_<last-run>_eq is created, consisting of :math:`intensity` v. :math:`Q` for all runs.
 A contour or 3D plot of this may be of interest.

-A sequential fit is run by clicking the Run button at the bottom of the tab, a single fit can be done using the Fit Single Spectrum button underneath the preview plot.
-A simultaneous fit may be done in a very similar fashion by changeing the Fit Type to Simultaneous and the clicking run.
+A sequential fit is run by clicking the Run button at the bottom of the tab, a single fit can be performed using the Fit Single Spectrum button underneath the preview plot.
+A simultaneous fit may be performed in a very similar fashion by changeing the Fit Type to Simultaneous and the clicking run.

 The :ref:`Peters model <func-MsdPeters>` [1] reduces to a :ref:`Gaussian <func-MsdGauss>` at large